rui314/mold/README.md

 threads without synchronization is unsafe.
 To deal with it, we made the flag an atomic variable.

-The other common pattern you can find in mold which is build on top of the parallel for-loop is the map-reduce pattern.
+The other common pattern you can find in mold which is built on top of the parallel for-loop is the map-reduce pattern.
 That is, we run a parallel for-loop on a large data set to produce a small data set and process the small data set with a single thread.
 Let me take a